All appointments are now Telehealth video or phone consultations. Call us or click HERE to find out more.

 If you’re not looking to re-partner or imagine being single for the foreseeable future, the relationship with yourself becomes all the more important.
 How does your internal monologue go?
 Does the voice in your head offer you support and guidance or does it tear you down and focus on what you see as your flaws?
 Do you help others at the expense of you?

 If you don’t know the answers to these questions or if you the answers you’ve come up with are worrying you, perhaps it’s time to do the right thing by you.
 This is your opportunity to look at where that voice in your head comes from.
 Perhaps it sounds like one of your parents; perhaps it developed in the absence of a parent.
-Whether you had a critical or emotionally distant parent or one with too many competing requirements on their time, in fact whatever the reason for an unmet need in childhood, there is an opportunity now as an adult in control of their own destiny to start meeting your own emotional needs.
+Whether you had a critical or emotionally unavailable or distant parent or one with too many competing requirements on their time, in fact whatever the reason for an unmet need in childhood, there is an opportunity now as an adult in control of their own destiny to start meeting your own emotional needs.
 You can unlearn as an adult pernicious lessons learned as a child.

 The brain is incredibly complex and ever-changing.
 Given the opportunity to experience something new and positive, it is capable of building new habits of working, which if reinforced over time lead to a more positive sense of self, which then becomes the anchor for future relationships with other people in our lives.
 If our self-perception is healthy and robust, we will be less likely to accept anything less than what we deserve in our friends and partners.